Donald Trump’s Legislative Agenda: Why His Health Care Bill Was A Monumental Disaster [Opinion]

 Things happen in America when people work together to find the best possible solutions, for all people.
 Trump does not understand this.

 The concept of working together didn’t happen with health care under Trump.
-Unless Donald Trump wakes up to this, or changes completely as a human, he’s going to be facing the same legislative hurdles down the road.
+Unless Donald Trump wakes up to this or changes completely as a human, he’s going to be facing the same legislative hurdles down the road.

 Trump: "Obamacare was rammed down everyone's throat."